UK Parliament honors lawmaker slain at constituents' meeting

 Amess’ family said in a statement that they were struggling to comprehend what had happened.

-“We ask people to set aside their differences and show kindness and love to all,” said the politician’s wife, Julia Amess, and their five children.
+“We ask people to set aside their differences and show kindness and love to all,” said Julia Amess and the couple’s five children.
 “This is the only way forward.
 Set aside hatred and work towards togetherness.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.